tolysz/typedquery/README.md

 typedquery
 ==========

-Parser SQL augmented with types
+Parser for SQL augmented with types